-- InterMinistry Seminar March of each year,
+- InterMinistry Seminar;

-- InterLeadershp Seminar June of each year,
+- InterLeadershp Seminar;

-- InterBusiness/Coaching October of each year.
+- InterBusiness/Coaching.

 Scientific Research, Thesis and Dissertation

 Florida Christian University's graduate level programs, particularly the Master and Doctoral level programs, are composed of two primary components; the scientific research conducted by the student, and the set of courses that make up the program's curriculum.